Skip to main content

 Siglent SDS1104X-U

 The Siglent SDS1104X-U is Siglent's answer to the 4-channel mid-range market, and its CAN/LIN decoding is its killer differentiator.
 Rigol charges extra for CAN decoding on most models; Siglent includes it free.
 If you're doing automotive embedded work — car CAN bus debugging, LIN network analysis, anything that touches vehicle electronics — the SDS1104X-U at $419 is the most cost-effective path to proper protocol support.
-For general hobbyist use without automotive protocol requirements, the DS1054Z at $349 remains better value, and the Rigol DHO924S at $449 offers 250MHz bandwidth and a touchscreen for just $30 more.
+For general hobbyist use without automotive protocol requirements, the DS1054Z at $349 remains better value, while the DHO804 is the more modern touchscreen alternative near this price.
 I'd buy the SDS1104X-U specifically if CAN/LIN decoding is non-negotiable.

 Siglent SDS1204X-E